-Some years ago, a regional division of my denomination had to disfellowship four local congregations for their stand affirming a homosexual lifestyle.
+Some years ago, a regional division of my denomination had to disfellowship four local congregations for unscriptural actions.
 I came back from the meeting proud of my denomination (for a change).
 In this case, the whole meeting was conducted with respect and care.
 You could sense grief in the room at the same time the delegates voted to disfellowship these churches.
 I was both proud that our churches were willing to make a difficult decision, but also that they made the decision in love and in an absence of name-calling.
-So often it isn't so.
+So often it isn't so!

 As long as we are on this earth we will have strife and conflict, since we are different people with different points of view.
 But we must let our love flow in spite of our differences.
 And we can examine ourselves, and purify ourselves of base motivations.

 "What causes fights and quarrels among you?
-Don't they come from your desires (hedonē) that battle within you?"
-(4:1)
+Don't they come from your desires (hedonē) that battle within you?" (verse 1)

-"When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures (hedonē)."
-(4:3)
+"When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures (hedonē)." (verse 3)

 In these verses, hedonē is variously translated "desires," "lusts," "passions," or "pleasures."
-It means "pleasure, enjoyment, pleasantness," usually in the bad sense of "(evil) pleasure, lust."6
+The word means "pleasure, delight, enjoyment, pleasantness," usually in the bad sense of "(evil) pleasure, (illicit) desire"51

 We generally use the word "hedonism" as a kind of synonym for "decadence."
 But I would guess that at least 50% of the people on the face of the earth live by this unwritten rule: